sergiogomez100000/Weather-Dashboard/README.md

 # Weather-Dashboard
 My application is a Weather Dashboard, with any city you search!
 You can see all the info you need for the day and the next 5!
 Getting the city name, date of today, temperature, wind speed, the weather conditions, humidity.
-It also shows a 5-day forecast with all the info you can want!
+It also shows a 5-day forecast so you can plan ahead!

 ## Acceptance Criteria
 GIVEN a weather dashboard with form inputs